cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 ### Data sources

-The following VW output shows the source of data:
+The following output shows the source of data:

 ```
 Reading datafile = house_dataset